Asaad-Morani/STM32_Peripheral_Project/README.md

 The struct contains a test-ID integer the number of peripherals to test, and a string that send to the server. it's like an echo server that checks data transmission validation between UARTs, I2C, and SPI, using DMA.

 # Sever
-it's a udp server, located at Main_Inner_System/Src file.
+it's a UDP server, located at Main_Inner_System/Src file.

 # Client
-it's writen in C, and it run over Windows system.
+it's written in C, and it runs over the Windows system.

 # Run Project
-1. connect STM32F756ZG to a power (not USB to computer).
+1. connect STM32F756ZG to power (not USB to computer).
-2. connect STM32F756ZG to the PC using Ethernet cable.
+2. connect STM32F756ZG to the PC using an Ethernet cable.
 3. connect jumpers between UART1 and UART2 same as I2C, and SPI.
     - UART5 : TX --> PC12
               RX --> PD2